bashup/loco/README.md

 Sometimes, you need some project-specific commands or tasks, like those provided by `npm`, a `Makefile` or `Rakefile`... or maybe just a plain old shell function.

-And sometimes, you want to use these commands in a *subdirectory* of your project directory, but still have them execute in the *root* of your project... possibly with some project-specific options.
+And sometimes, you want to invoke these commands from a *subdirectory* of your project directory, but still have them execute in the *root* of your project... possibly with some project-specific options.

 So, `loco` is a simple shell script that looks for a project directory at or above your current working directory, reads some project-specific shell variables or functions, and then invokes the remainder of the command line in the matching directory with a customized environment.
 For example, if you create the following `.loco` file in your project root: